 Easily recognizable and ergonomic, their classic-styled dressy timepieces look like they are worth every penny that the German brand asks for them: a trick, which is not that easy to pull in a world that is overcrowded with luxury brands of different origins desperately fighting for your short attention span.

 Still presented in the same stainless steel body 42 millimeters in diameter and just over 12 millimeters high, the watch now sports a more appealing “Midnight Blue” dial.
 Galvanized and decorated with their traditional sunburst finish, the face serves as a perfect background for the luminous, slightly curved towards their tips hands, as well as for the applied Arabic numerals and hour markers.

-Even the pair of co-axial disks of Panorama Date is blended into the layout with their background color perfectly matched to that of the dial (as you can see on the photo below, the indicator is still perfectly visible thanks to the extremely high contrast white paint used to print the digits).
+Even the pair of co-axial disks of Panorama Date is blended into the layout with their background color perfectly matched to that of the dial (the indicator is still perfectly visible thanks to the extremely high contrast white paint used to print the digits).

 As usual for this brand, all elements of the dial are crafted from white gold, which will allow the watch to better stand the test of time.

 I have already mentioned that mechanically the Sixties Panorama Date is identical to previous iterations.
 According to official specs, it is still powered by the same Caliber GO 39-47 automatic movement.
 Made in their own production facilities, the caliber features everything that you can expect from a high-end mechanism made in Glashütte including the signature Glashutte three-quarter plate with stripe finish, swan-neck fine adjustment, and, of course, a skeletonized 21-karat white gold oscillation weight.